 What is Air Force JAG?

 The Air Force has one of the most varied legal practices of all of the branches.
-Air Force JAGs practice military justice, environmental, labor, international, operations, medical, special victims (sexual assault), government procurement, administrative, aviation/space/admiralty, and cyber law.
+Air Force JAGs practice military justice, environmental law, labor law, international law, utility litigation, claims/torts, operations law, medical law, special victims (sexual assault), government procurement, administrative/ethics law, aviation/space/admiralty, and cyber law.

 All JAGs will get trial and litigation experience right away, get the chance to practice different areas of law, and will live around the country and potentially around the world.

 The Air Force is a worldwide practice and JAGs can get stationed at one of 70 bases around the world.
-The Air Force has bases in DC, Colorado, New Mexico, Los Angeles, Alaska, Germany, England, Italy, Japan, and more remote areas such as Alabama and North Dakota.
+The Air Force has bases in DC, Colorado, New Mexico, Hawaii, Alaska, Germany, England, Italy, Japan, Korea and Turkey.
 You can see a complete list of bases here.

 How do you apply to be an Air Force lawyer?

-There are two ways to become an Air Force JAG and you apply to them all online here.
+There are three ways to become an Air Force JAG and you apply to them all online here.

-(1) The Graduate Law Program for 1Ls and 2Ls lets students be ROTC cadets as they go through law school.
+(1) The Graduate Law Program for 1Ls lets students be ROTC cadets as they go through law school.
 To participate, you need to be attached to a university that has an Air Force ROTC command.
 (Notre Dame does.)
 This program enables students to understand what military life is like while in law school.
-If you are in this program, you can rest assured that you have a job in the JAG corps as long as you pass the bar.
-You work with undergraduates who will be becoming officers and get embedded in the military earlier.
-This program is the best way to come into the JAG corps.
-You have to apply by January 10 of your 1L or 2L year.
-To get in, you must interview with your local ROTC detachment so it is best to get started with the application early in the fall.
+If you are in this program, you can rest assured that you have a job in the JAG Corps as long as you pass the bar and the medical/security clearances.
+You will work with undergraduates who will be becoming officers and get embedded in the military culture earlier.
+You need to interview with the Detachment Commander in the fall semester to ensure they are willing to accept you as a cadet before you apply for JAG.
+You need to apply by January 10 of your 1L year (February selection board).
+Results are typically issued 30-60 days after the selection board meets.
+You will commission as a second lieutenant.

-To learn more and get started applying through either route, go on the Air Force website and email me.
+To learn more and get started applying through any route, visit the Air Force website.

 How do you apply for an Air Force summer internship?

 The Air Force has both paid and unpaid internships.
-They offer 30 paid internships to 1Ls and 2Ls.
+They offer 25-30 paid internships to 1Ls and 2Ls.
+Internships are 8-10 weeks.

 If you complete a summer internship, you have a much better chance of getting selected for an Air Force JAG position.